Organisms

 The ambiguities

-take a dramatic turn in the more complicated mechanism of endosymbiosis.
+take a dramatic turn in the case of endosymbiosis.

-This process occurs when different types of unicellular organisms merge
+This occurs when varieties of unicellular organisms merge

 to form a new kind of cell, which, being a conglomerate of symbionts,

-has a more complicated structure than its formerly independent constituents.
+has a structure more complex than any of its formerly independent constituents.

 According to normal evolution theory, various species of bacteria, or